AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/crm/veeva.md

 ## Next steps

+## Next steps

-By following this tutorial, you have created an [!DNL Veeva CRM] base connection using the [!DNL Flow Service] API and have obtained the connection's unique ID value.
-You can now use this base connection ID to [explore your data tables](../../explore/tabular.md) and then [create a dataflow and bring your CRM data to Platform](../../collect/crm.md)..
+By following this tutorial, you have created a [!DNL Veeva CRM] base connection using the [!DNL Flow Service] API.
+You can use this base connection ID in the following tutorials:

+* [Explore the structure and contents of your data tables using the [!DNL Flow Service] API](../../explore/tabular.md)
+* [Create a dataflow to bring CRM data to Platform using the [!DNL Flow Service] API](../../collect/crm.md)